 Old Poop, Young Poop

-Remember the parabiosis experiments in which the young blood of teens rejuvenated old mice?
+Remember the parabiosis experiments in which young blood rejuvenated old mice?

 Well, young poop may just as be rejuvenating.
 In a study published this year, researchers increased the lifespan of lab animals, by changing their microbiome.